kingachwaleba/to-do-backend/README.md

 * delete a chosen task,
 * display all user's tasks,
 * sort tasks ascending or descending by date,
-* filter completed and uncompleted tasks.
+* filter tasks by completed flag.